Academic Staff Members:

 Dr Sam Hitchmough

 Sam is an Associate Professor of Modern U.S. History specialising in both 20th century American Indian and African American activism.
 Recent and current interests include activist counter-narratives, the Red Power movement, and ideas of American authenticity.
 He also, maybe oddly, has an interest in Buffalo Bill’s Wild West Shows.
-He’s presently working on a history of the Red Power movement due out in 2023.
+Sam’s book, co-authored with Kyle Mays (UCLA), Rethinking the Red Power Movement, was published by Routledge in June 2024

 Dr Stephen Mawdsley